felipemelonunes09/qt-quasar-editor-text/README.md

 Status: ❌ Em andamento

-This repository contains the code for a open-source text-editor coded in python3 with pySide6, it was created to be simple and a object of study to write interfaces in python
+This repository contains the code for a open-source text-editor coded in python3 with pySide6, it was created to be simple and a object of study to write interfaces in python ann to text-highlight the quasar-language

 ## How to Run
 > Installation of libraries